 Bottle and store in a cool, dry place away from sunlight until needed.

-Organic rose petals compliment the medicine of Peach and they taste amazing together!
+Organic rose petals compliment the properties of peach, and they taste amazing together!

-Apple bark combines well with Peach specifically for gastric upset accompanied by heartburn.
+Apple bark combines well with Peach specifically for occasional digestive discomfort.

-I’ll have another article specifically on medicinal uses of Peach, including case studies, in the August issue of the free Plant Healer Newsletter that you can sign up for at http://planthealer.org.
+I’ll have another article specifically on therapeuticc uses of peach, including case studies, in the August issue of the free Plant Healer Newsletter that you can sign up for at http://planthealer.org.

-Peach medicine can be hard to find, but is available online in elixir form from King’s Road Apothecary and my own shop, The Bramble & The Rose, and will also be sold at the Healer’s Market at this September’s HerbFolk Gathering conference near Flagstaff, Arizona.
+Peach remedies can be hard to find, but they available online in elixir form from King’s Road Apothecary and my own shop, The Bramble & The Rose, and will also be sold at the Healer’s Market at this September’s HerbFolk Gathering conference near Flagstaff, Arizona.